 SOT Methods® takes hundreds of hours of additional training beyond that of a basic chiropractic education required in school.
 This is a specialty I am proud to offer at my practice.

-You can schedule an appointment to get your SI joint checked online clicking above or at the Tuttle Health, LLC Facebook page.
+You can schedule an appointment to get your SI joint checked by clicking above or at the Tuttle Health, LLC Facebook page.
 Or you can call the office at 727-509-3760 or email email@example.com

 1. The Sacroiliac Joint: a Review of Anatomy and Biomechanics with Clinical Implications.
 Harrison DE, Harrison DH, Troyanovich S. J Manipulative Physio Ther .1997.